vercel/release/README.md

 $ release <major|minor|patch>
 ```

-Once you've run the command, [here](https://google.com)'s what will happen.
+Once you've run the command, here's what will happen:

-## Behind the Scenes

-Here's an example of what exactly happens inside the package:
+## The Flow

 1. The `version` property inside `package.json` will be incremented
 2. All changes will be committed